Compact system camera vs. DSLR – which is right for me?

-Adjust aperture, shutter speed, ISO levels, white balance and more
+- Adjust aperture, shutter speed, ISO levels, white balance and more

-How does a DSLR work?
+How does it work?

-- Sensor cleaning.
-If you plan on changing your lens regularly, then look for cameras with a sensor cleaning feature.
-This helps keep the camera clean when you change lenses
+- Sensor cleaning – if you plan on changing your lens regularly, then look for cameras with a sensor cleaning feature.
+This helps keep the camera clean when you change lenses.

 Compact system cameras